By Brian Hogan

 IRB sessionLoadError: cannot load such file -- httparty

-This message tells you that the libary you want isn't available.
-HTTParty is distributed as a gem, so we'll have to install it.
+This message tells you that the library you want isn’t available.
+HTTParty is distributed as a gem, so you’ll have to install it.
 Exit your IRB session with

 CTRL+D or type